apache/spark/CONTRIBUTING.rst

 How to sync your fork
 =====================

-When you have your fork, you should periodically synchronize the master of your fork with the Apache Airflow master.
-In order to do that you can ``git pull --rebase`` to your local git repository from apache remote and push the master (often with ``--force`` to your fork).
-There is also an easy way using ``Force sync master from apache/airflow`` workflow.
+When you have your fork, you should periodically synchronize the main of your fork with the Apache Airflow main.
+In order to do that you can ``git pull --rebase`` to your local git repository from apache remote and push the main (often with ``--force`` to your fork).
+There is also an easy way using ``Force sync main from apache/airflow`` workflow.
 You can go to "Actions" in your repository and choose the workflow and manually trigger the workflow using "Run workflow" command.

-This will force-push the master from apache/airflow to the master in your fork.
-Note that in case you modified the master in your fork, you might loose those changes.
+This will force-push the main from apache/airflow to the main in your fork.
+Note that in case you modified the main in your fork, you might loose those changes.

 How to rebase PR